 “Everybody who had worked on TV before was like, ‘I’ve never worked on a TV show like this.’
 The way in which we were shooting, it feels exactly like we were shooting the movie cut up into the show.
 So instead of a two-hour movie, a six- or eight-hour movie.”

 Also, fans of the hand-to-hand combat in Captain America: The Winter Solider will likely be getting more of that gritty fighting style in the six-episode miniseries.
 Mackie spoke about the fight scenes and how the shutdown in March due to coronavirus affected shooting.

 “So they shut us down two weeks before the U.S. shutdown…And so the stunt stuff — everything is just on another level.
 Every show, every movie, they just push it — they push the envelope so much.
 So hopefully, knock on wood, we’ll be going back soon.”

 The Falcon and Winter Soldier will pick up where Sam Wilson and James “Bucky” Barnes left off in Avengers: Endgame.
 We watched Steve Rogers pass the shield onto Sam at the end of the film, indicating that Sam Wilson (Mackie) will take up the mantle of Captain America at some point down the road.

-Returning MCU actors Daniel Bruhl (Helmut Zemo) and Emily Van Camp (Sharon Carter/Agent 13) are welcomed by Wyatt Russel (John Walker/U.S. Agent) and Cle Bennet (rumored to be playing Battlestar).
-Supporting cast includes Desmond Chiam, Miki Ishikawa, Noah Mills, and Carl Lumbly.
-Director Kari Skogland (Handmaids Tale) ran the six-episode series, with Malcolm Spellman (Empire) serving as show-runner.
+Returning MCU actors Daniel Bruhl (Helmut Zemo) and Emily Van Camp (Sharon Carter/Agent 13) are accompanied by Wyatt Russel and Cle Bennet (rumored to be playing Battlestar).
+The supporting cast includes Desmond Chiam, Miki Ishikawa, Noah Mills, and Carl Lumbly.
+Kari Skogland (Handmaid’s Tale) directs the six-episode series, with Malcolm Spellman (Empire) serving as showrunner.